Artece/jimbogame/README.md

 The console displays build errors and debug messages (for devs, Debug.Log() is how you output to this mainly).

+TLDR for artists: To import assets of any kind (images, video, audio, etc.) just drag and drop into the project panel, the inspector will let you tweak things further.
+Also you might wanna hit "File->Save Project", I won't lie in that I don't really know if you need to, but it assuages my paranoia.

-*\*scenes are what Unity uses to encapsulate the idea of what is currently loaded and being displayed, think like a level in an old-school game; it's possible to have multiple scenes in a project and switch between them, but currently this project only has one.*
+*\*scenes are what Unity uses to encapsulate the idea of what is currently loaded and being displayed, think like a level in an old-school game; it's possible to have multiple scenes in a project and switch between them, but currently this project only has one.
+Any changes to the scene you must do "File->Save" or hit Ctrl-s*

 *\*\*the canvas is what Unity's UI system uses to represent the screen of your device, it also functionally acts as a root object for all UI objects in the scene.*